huggingface/diffusers/docs/source/en/training/kandinsky.md

 <Tip>

-Replace kandinsky-community/kandinsky-2-2-decoder with your own trained decoder checkpoint!
+Feel free to replace `kandinsky-community/kandinsky-2-2-decoder` with your own trained decoder checkpoint!

 </Tip>